ExpressionEngine/ExpressionEngine-User-Guide/source/general/bbcode.rst

 BBCode can be used in your entry fields when you create an entry or when you leave a comment.
 It cannot normally be used in a Template.

-**Security Note:** Whenever BBCode is used, even if your settings Allow All HTML, the BBCode is run through various security checks to prevent malicious people from posting naughty HTML or code through them.
+.. important:: Whenever BBCode is used, even if your settings Allow
+	All HTML, the BBCode is run through various security checks to prevent malicious people from posting naughty HTML or code through them.

 URLs and Linking
 ----------------